Charged AdS Black Holes in Presence of String Cloud and Cardy-Verlinde Formula: Introduction

 The work is organized as follows: in section (\ref{section_action_eom_black_hole_solution}) we first set up the action with the addition of the string cloud into the system and then constructed the Einstein equation of motion for the system.
 From the equation of motion, black hole solutions are found.
 In order to study the thermodynamics of the black holes, we compute the Euclidean action in section (\ref{subsection_temperature}) and then calculate entropy, energy, specific heat, free energy and Landau function.
-Subsequently, we find the number of black hole solutions that can be possible in a particular temperature and their stability in section (\ref{subsection_black_hole_phases}) .
-In section (\ref{cardyverlinde}), the Cardy-Verlinde formula has been obtained for the dual boundary gauge theory corresponding to the charged AdS black hole with string cloud.
+Subsequently, we find the number of black hole solutions that can be possible in a particular temperature and their stability in section (\ref{subsection_black_hole_phases}).
+We study the existence of bound state of quark-antiquark pair in section (\ref{section_quark_antiquark_distance}) and then in section (\ref{cardyverlinde}), the Cardy-Verlinde formula has been obtained for the dual boundary gauge theory corresponding to the charged AdS black hole with string cloud.
 Finally, in section (\ref{summary}), a summary and discussion have been presented.